 - Exploring the many great wineries and cellar doors in the Tamar Valley

 Feeling Inspired?
 Here are 10 Bucket List Places to Visit when the world opens for travel again!

 Additional Tips for Your Tasmania Road Trip

-Getting There – Qantas, Virgin Australia, Jetstar and Tigerair all offer daily flights to Hobart and Launceston from most major Australian cities.
+Getting There – Qantas, Virgin Australia, and Jetstar all offer daily flights to Hobart and Launceston from most major Australian cities.
 I recommend using Skyscanner to compare airfares and departure times for all airlines and book the best option.

 Getting Around – Tasmania was made to be explored by car!
 Having a car gives you the freedom to set your Tasmania road trip itinerary (or follow ours) and stop wherever you want.
 All the roads we took during our road trip were sealed and driving in Tasmania is very easy.
-Click here to get 15% off any booking of 5+ days with Europcar.
+Click here to check out the latest car rental deal with Europcar.

 Don’t forget to bring – Warm clothing in winter, such as puffer jackets and beanies.
 Bring hiking gear if you plan to hike in Freycinet National Park.

 We hope this itinerary has inspired you to plan a road trip in Tasmania.
 If you have any questions or recommendations of other great places to visit in Tasmania, please leave them in the comments below.

 Planning to explore more of Australia?
 Read on for more inspiration:

 - 50+ Famous Landmarks in Australia to add to your Bucket List